hemera/Hemera-Release/README.md

 This is a quick guide to get you started using the Hemera platform.
 After completing this guide, you will have the platform installed and understand how to interact with the platform.
-This guide will roughly take 5 minutes.
+This guide will roughly take 5 minutes to complete.

 ## [Tutorial](https://github.com/hemera/Hemera-Release/wiki/Tutorial)